ENDNOTES for 'The King James Only Debate: Can you Trust the Modern Scholars'?

 Chapter Nine: "Words/Evidence/Questions"

 2a.
-While scholars will use the argument of silence many times, when there is evidence, they remain silent.
-Such is the case of the church father witnesses to disputed passages such as the woman taken in adultery in John 7:53-8:11.
+Scholars will use the argument of silence, but when there is evidence, they remain silent.
+Such is the case of the church father witnesses to disputed passages such as the PA in John 7:53-8:11.
 Ambrose of Milan 340-397 AD (Epistle 26): “The acquittal of the woman who, in the Gospel of John, was brought to Christ accused of adultery, is very famous.”
 (See also Ambrose's Epistle 74.)
 Jerome 342-347 AD (Against the Pelagians 2:17): "In the Gospel according to John, there is found, in many of the Greek, as well as the Latin copies, the story of the adulteress who was accused before the Lord.”
 (In smaller words: Jerome affirms specifically that the PA was in many Greek copies of the Gospel of John, and that the PA was in many Latin copies of the Gospel of John."

 8. https://www.av1611.org/kjv/kjv_easy.html .
 Alternative perspective offered here: https://byfaithweunderstand.com/2015/02/23/the-reading-level-of-the-kjv/